redis/redis-doc/commands/rpushx.md

-Inserts specified values at the tail of the list stored at `key`, only if `key` already exists and holds a list.
+Inserts specified values at the tail of the list stored at _key_, if and only if _key_ already exists and has a list value.
-In contrary to `RPUSH`, no operation will be performed when `key` does not yet exist.
+In contrast to `RPUSH`, no operation will be performed when _key_ doesn't exist.

 @return